elan-ev/opencast-bigbluebutton-integration/README.md

 Series Metadata Definition
 ----------------

-If a UID for a series is provided, but that series does not exist yet, it is possible for a new series to be created with which the recording can then be associated.
+If a UID for a series is provided in `opencast-dc-isPartOf`, but that series does not exist yet, it is possible for a new series to be created with which the recording can then be associated.
 The list below defines which metadata can be passed along to the series.

 - opencast-series-dc-title
     - Description: Title of the Opencast series
     - Default: Room name
-- opencast-series-dc-identifier
-    - Description: Media package and unique series identifier
-    - Default: Meeting ID or None (Configurable)
 - opencast-series-dc-creator
     - Description: The persons primary reponsible for the creation of the event
     - Default: None